Circleville, Utah

 Circleville is a town in Piute County, Utah, United States.
-The population was 547 at the 2010 census.
+The population was 550 at the 2020 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 9.1 square miles (23.5 km2), all land.

 The American Discovery Trail runs through Circleville.

 Climate

 The Köppen Climate Classification subtype for this climate is "Dfb" (Warm Summer Continental Climate).

 History

-Circleville was originally settled in 1864.
-The town was named for the shape of the valley in which it is located, Circle Valley.
-The valley is completely circled by mountains except where the Sevier River flows through the valley on the north and south.
+In the area that became Circleville, the first European colonizers arrived in 1864.
+They were Mormon settlers from Mormonism's largest denomination the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The town is located within Circle Valley which gets its name from its circular shape.
+The valley is completely encircled by mountains except where the Sevier River enters and exits the valley in the north and south.

-In April 1866, the settlement was the site of the Circleville Massacre, an incident of Utah's Black Hawk War.
-On April 22, 2016, a monument was dedicated in the town park to remember the Southern Paiute people slain during the massacre.
+In April 1866, the settlement was the site of the Circleville Massacre, a lynching of 27 Southern Paiute men, women, and children by LDS settlers during the Black Hawk War.
+In 2016, a monument was dedicated in the town park to remember the Native American people murdered during the massacre.